-UPDATE: I’m seeing a lot of bad reporting out there so I am updating this post to present the facts to those who don’t mind taking an extra moment to research.
+I am however seeing a lot of bad reporting out there, so here are some further updates to present the facts to those who don’t mind taking an extra moment to research.

 The Sega name is not completely disappearing from arcades, as many outlets are either reporting or implying.